DarraghRogan/Miasma/README.md

 <center><img src="Miasma/Graphics/ScreenshotMenuCropped.png" class="img-responsive" alt=""></center>

-Miasma is an open source lightweight menu bar app for macOS that shows publicly available air quality data for your locality from PurpleAir.
+Miasma is an open source lightweight menu bar app for macOS that shows publicly available air quality data for your locality.
 You can click the app if you want to see pertinent metrics, and the menu bar icon changes colour to match current PM₂.₅ conditions.
 The app updates its metrics every 10 minutes when you are online.
+Data sourced from PurpleAir, CO2 Signal by TomorrowCo, OpenSky & ClimaCell.

 ### Download
 <a href="https://apps.apple.com/us/app/id1529785874"><img src="Miasma/Graphics/MacAppStore-300x131.png" class="img-responsive" alt=""></a>